Jia-py/ERASE/README.md

-# Input-Benchmark-for-Recommender-System

-This is the repository for the paper ...
+# ERASE: Benchmarking Feature Selection Methods for Deep Recommender Systems

-In this repo, our scripts can be divided to two parts: `dataset preprocess` and `run fs & es`.
+In this repo, our scripts can be divided to two parts: `dataset preprocess` and `run fs`.

 You can also download the preprocessed dataset from the cloud disk [ERASE_Dataset](https://portland-my.sharepoint.com/:f:/g/personal/pyjia2-c_my_cityu_edu_hk/Eig99ijVRYZHuo6mBrJA5jIBioFU8vwATcRYeLLlYFSUAg)